 Certificate Program applications are considered on a rolling basis, however preference for enrollment in selected certificate courses is given for students already accepted into the program.
 For these purposes, the application deadline for consideration before summer/fall semester registration is March 25 and the deadline before spring semester registration is October 28.

-NB: The Graduate Seminar in Human Rights and International Justice, which is a core requirement for the certificate and offered every spring, has a separate application and deadline, which this year is December 3, 2012.
-More details here.
+The graduate Seminar in Human Rights and International Justice, which is a core requirement for the certificate and offered every spring, has a separate application and deadline, which is sometime in the preceding fall semester.
+More details may be found here.

-Prospective Certificate Program students are encouraged to discuss the program with CHRIJ Assistant Director, Tim Karcz, before submitting an application to the program.
+Prospective certificate program students are strongly encouraged to discuss the program with CHRIJ Assistant Director Timothy Karcz before submitting an application to the program.
 Contact him at firstname.lastname@example.org to set up a meeting.